GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

 Daniel Sabet

-Daniel leads the cannabis CFO practice at GreenGrowth CPAs, specializing in IRC 280E tax strategy, multi-state cannabis tax compliance, cannabis MSO financial reporting, and outsourced CFO services for licensed cannabis operators.
-His work spans single-license operators, vertically integrated MSOs, and publicly listed cannabis companies on both U.S. and Canadian exchanges.
+Daniel leads both the cannabis CFO practice and the audit and assurance practice at GreenGrowth CPAs, specializing in IRC 280E tax strategy, multi-state cannabis tax compliance, cannabis MSO financial reporting, PCAOB audit engagements, and outsourced CFO services for licensed cannabis operators.
+His work spans single-license operators, vertically integrated MSOs, and publicly listed cannabis companies on U.S. exchanges.

-Get scoped pricing and a recommended engagement plan from Daniel and the cannabis practice team.
+Get scoped pricing and a recommended engagement plan from our cannabis practice team.

-A cannabis CPA provides accounting, tax, audit, and advisory services specifically to licensed cannabis operators.
-Cannabis CPA work includes IRC 280E tax planning and compliance, cannabis-specific chart of accounts and bookkeeping, cost of goods sold (COGS) allocation, multi-state tax compliance, cannabis MSO audits under PCAOB and CPAB standards, outsourced CFO services, cost segregation studies for cannabis buildouts, license application financial support, and M&A due diligence for cannabis transactions.
-Unlike a generalist CPA, a cannabis CPA understands the federal Schedule I treatment (or post-April 2026 Schedule III for medical), state-by-state regulatory frameworks, banking limitations, and the operational realities of cultivation, manufacturing, distribution, and retail.
+A cannabis CPA firm is an accounting firm that specializes in providing accounting, tax, audit, and advisory services to licensed cannabis operators.
+Cannabis CPA work includes IRC 280E tax planning and compliance, cannabis-specific chart of accounts and bookkeeping, cost of goods sold allocation, multi-state tax compliance, cannabis MSO audits under PCAOB standards, outsourced CFO services, cost segregation studies for cannabis buildouts, IPO readiness, license application financial support, and M&A due diligence.
+Unlike a generalist accounting firm, a cannabis CPA firm understands federal Schedule I treatment (and the Schedule III treatment that applies to state-licensed medical cannabis after April 2026), state-by-state regulatory frameworks, banking limitations, and the operational realities of cultivation, manufacturing, distribution, and retail.
+GreenGrowth CPAs has operated as a cannabis CPA firm since 2016.

 What is IRC 280E and how does it affect cannabis businesses?

 IRC Section 280E is a provision of the federal tax code that disallows ordinary business expense deductions for businesses trafficking in Schedule I or Schedule II controlled substances.
-Because cannabis remains federally Schedule I (with the exception of state-licensed medical cannabis, which became Schedule III effective April 22, 2026), adult-use cannabis operators cannot deduct normal business expenses like marketing, salaries, and rent on their federal return.
-Only Cost of Goods Sold (COGS) is deductible.
+Because adult-use cannabis remains federally Schedule I, adult-use cannabis operators cannot deduct normal business expenses such as marketing, salaries, and rent on their federal return.
+Only cost of goods sold is deductible.
 This means federal taxable income for cannabis operators often runs 70 to 80 percent of gross profit if COGS is not structured properly.
-Cannabis CPAs specialize in maximizing legal COGS allocation, structuring entities to minimize 280E exposure, and applying state 280E decoupling (available in states like California and Virginia) to reduce state-level tax burden.
-Following the April 2026 medical rescheduling, medical operators may now deduct ordinary business expenses federally, creating a dual regime for operators holding both medical and adult-use licenses.
+Cannabis CPAs specialize in maximizing legal COGS allocation, structuring entities to minimize 280E exposure, and applying state 280E decoupling (available in states such as California and Virginia) to reduce state-level tax burden.
+Following the April 2026 rescheduling of state-licensed medical cannabis to Schedule III, medical operators may now deduct ordinary business expenses federally, creating a dual regime for operators holding both medical and adult-use licenses.

 Do I need a cannabis-specialized CPA or will a regular CPA work?

 You need a cannabis-specialized CPA.
 Generalist CPAs typically do not understand IRC 280E, cannabis-specific COGS allocation, cannabis banking restrictions, seed-to-sale accounting requirements, state licensing compliance financial standards, or the audit requirements for cannabis MSOs on public exchanges.
-Working with a generalist CPA usually results in either overpayment of federal tax (missing COGS opportunities), underpayment with subsequent IRS penalties (misapplying 280E), or compliance failures during state license renewals or audits.
+Working with a generalist CPA usually results in either overpayment of federal tax through missed COGS opportunities, underpayment with subsequent IRS penalties through misapplied 280E, or compliance failures during state license renewals and audits.
 Cannabis operators consistently benefit from working with a cannabis-focused firm that already understands the industry rather than paying a generalist to learn on their engagement.

 How much do cannabis CPA services cost?

 Pricing depends on scope, complexity, and engagement type.
 Tax preparation and compliance work is typically scoped per return based on entity structure, states filed, and complexity.
-Audit engagements are scoped per audit based on operator size and reporting standard (GAAP, PCAOB, CPAB).
+Audit engagements are scoped per audit based on operator size and reporting standard, whether GAAP or PCAOB.
 Outsourced CFO and ongoing cannabis accounting services are usually structured as monthly retainers based on company size, transaction volume, and reporting cadence.
 Cost segregation studies are typically fixed-fee based on the property scope.
 We provide clear pricing during the proposal stage so there are no surprises.
 A discovery call is the fastest way to get scoped pricing for your specific situation.

-What states does GreenGrowth serve for cannabis operators?
+What states does GreenGrowth CPAs serve for cannabis operators?

 GreenGrowth CPAs serves cannabis operators in 13 U.S. state markets: Arizona, California, Connecticut, Delaware, Florida, Illinois, Kentucky, Maryland, Minnesota, New Jersey, New York, Ohio, and Virginia.
-Each state has dedicated cannabis CPA guidance covering state-specific 280E treatment, multi-state tax coordination, license compliance requirements, and cannabis banking landscape.
+Each state has dedicated cannabis CPA guidance covering state-specific 280E treatment, multi-state tax coordination, license compliance requirements, and the cannabis banking landscape.
 Services are delivered remotely with secure document exchange and regular video check-ins.
-Multi-state operators receive consolidated planning and coordinated compliance across all their state footprints.
+Multi-state operators receive consolidated planning and coordinated compliance across their entire state footprint.

 Can you help with cannabis license applications?

 Yes.
 Cannabis license application financial support is a core service line.
-We help applicants prepare the financial documentation, capital adequacy modeling, source of funds documentation, projected P&L, and operational viability projections that state regulators require during license review.
-We have specific expertise in Virginia (for the February 1, 2027 adult-use application window), New York (medical and adult-use), New Jersey, and other emerging markets.
+We help applicants prepare the financial documentation, capital adequacy modeling, source of funds documentation, projected profit and loss statements, and operational viability projections that state regulators require during license review.
+We have specific expertise in Virginia for the February 1, 2027 adult-use application window, New York for both medical and adult-use, New Jersey, and other emerging markets.
 If your application requires audited or reviewed financial statements as part of the submission, we can provide those as well.

 What is a cannabis outsourced CFO and when do I need one?